-We will not be able to attract visitors, advertisers and short messaging and e-commerce customers if we do not maintain and develop the Sohu brand.
+We will not be able to attract visitors, advertisers, paying subscribers, short messaging and e-commerce customers if we do not maintain and develop the Sohu brand.

 Maintaining and further developing our brand is critical to our ability to expand our user base and our revenues.
 We believe that the importance of brand recognition will increase as the number of Internet users in China grows.
-In order to attract and retain Internet users, advertisers and short messaging and ecommerce customers, we intend to increase substantially our expenditures for creating and maintaining brand loyalty.
+In order to attract and retain Internet users, advertisers, subscribers, and short messaging and e-commerce customers, we may need to increase substantially our expenditures for creating and maintaining brand loyalty.
 If our revenues do not increase proportionately, our results of operations and liquidity will suffer.

 Our success in promoting and enhancing our brand, as well as our ability to remain competitive, will also depend on our success in offering high quality content, features and functionality.
-If we fail to promote our brand successfully or if visitors to our portal or advertisers do not perceive our content and services to be of high quality, we may not be able to continue growing our business and attracting visitors, advertisers and e-commerce partners.
+If we fail to promote our brand successfully or if visitors to our portal or advertisers do not perceive our content and services to be of high quality, we may not be able to continue growing our business and attracting visitors, advertisers, and short messaging and e-commerce customers.